 1.1 These terms apply to all services we provide.
 You agree to them by instructing us or by accepting our services.
 They continue to apply to all future services.
 We can change them at any time without notice.
 Those changes then apply the next time you instruct us or accept or services.

-1.2 These terms are between you – the party named in our letter of engagement, and Lyon O’Neale Arnold Lawyers Limited (1409843).
+1.2 These terms are between you – the party named in our letter of engagement, and Lyon O’Neale Arnold Lawyers Limited (1409843), trading as LOA Law.
 These terms may also be relied on by our directors and employees.

 1.3 These terms should be read together with any letter of engagement we provide.